micmejia/bible-dump/AMPC/Luke/Luke 7.md

-I tell you, among those born of women there is no one greater than John; but [^k]he that is inferior [to the other citizens] in the kingdom of God is greater [in incomparable privilege] than he.
+I tell you, among those born of women there is no one greater than John; but he that is inferior [to the other citizens] in the kingdom of God is greater [in incomparable privilege] than he.